Ryan Lab Group

 Eric Ryan, Ph.D.

-Stallings Scholar and Associate Professor, Department of Exercise and Sport Science
+Professor, Department of Exercise and Sport Science

-Adjunct Associate Professor, Department of Allied Health
+Adjunct, Department of Health Sciences

 Director, Exercise Science Teaching Laboratory